Stable routine in 14 days after major life changes.

 Is this therapy?

 No. This is “practical structure only.”
 It doesn’t replace professional mental health support.
+It's about rebuilding behavioral cues, not processing emotions.

 What if I feel fine emotionally but can’t function?